kyma-project/kyma/docs/tutorials/tut-extend-kubectl-with-kyma-plugin.md

 ---
 title: Use Kyma CLI as kubectl plugin
-type: Configuration
+type: Tutorial
 ---

-You can extend kubectl to support Kyma CLI and its commands.
+If you like to use kubectl, you can extend kubectl to support Kyma CLI and its commands.

-## Prerequisites

-You are using Kubernetes version 1.12.0 or higher.

 ## Steps